mqjg/bibTexParser/README.md

 # bibTexParser
 Import bibTex files and have excess the the different attributes of each entry.
 Conveinet for reformating the keys.
+Mostly created because the default endnote bibTex output uses the archive order (the order you added things to the endnote doc) as the keys which is pretty useless.

 version 1: Two classes exists: